 “Noble” can mean many things: doing good in the world, solving something no one’s solved before, making something that inspires pride, or boldly going into the unknown.

-This isn’t about being altruistic.
-It’s about having a reason bigger than routine – a reason someone can connect to personally.
+It’s not about being altruistic, rather it’s about having a reason bigger than routine – a reason someone can connect to personally.

 ✅ What HUMAN goals unlock